ruben3d/luna-raytracer/README.md

 #### Quickstart

 Eager to see the project in action?
-Enter the `prj/gcc` folder from the console and execute these two commands:
+Open the `prj/gcc` folder in your console and execute these two commands:
 ```
 /home/user/raytracer/prj/gcc$ ARCH=x86_64 PROFILE=release make
 /home/user/raytracer/prj/gcc$ ARCH=x86_64 PROFILE=release make bin